 Make the most of the hot item: Turn trash (or gold) into bells

 This isn’t something you’ll do every single day, but it’s one to watch out for at least.
 Each day, Timmy and Tommy pay double for a certain item.
 It’s always one you have the DIY recipe for, so you can almost always put this opportunity to good use.
 I’m not going to suggest you burn through your supply of iron ore whenever they ask for a table, but it’s a good way to turn any excess or common materials into a decent payday.
 You have a lot of trees on your island, right?
 So if you’re not using that wood for anything else, why not turn them into a load of benches, chairs, or beds whenever they’re paying out for them?

 When you start to learn some more elusive recipes, you can even double the worth of something like gold nuggets.
 Though you can sell these for 10,000 bells a pop, using one to craft a hot item like the Golden Gears will immediately bump up the return to anywhere over 20,000 bells.
 That 2x increase can really add up.

 When Blathers identifies a duplicate fossil in your inventory, he ponders buying it for his own personal collection.
 But he won’t.
 He could have been the Flick or C.J. of the fossil market, but we’re left with only one other option — peddling them off to the Nook twins.

-You can find around four to six fossils each day in your town by digging up cross-pattern markers.
+You can find around four to six fossils each day in your town by digging up star-pattern markers.
 Go get these assessed by Blathers to uncover their true names, donate whatever isn’t in the museum already, and sell the rest.
 Or just sell them all!

-Most fossils are worth a few thousand bells each, so there’s a decent amount of money to made each day.
+Most fossils are worth a few thousand bells each, so there’s a decent amount of money to be made each day.
 You can find fossils on Nook Miles Ticket island tours, too, so there’s a bonus incentive to jetting off.
 More on that a little later.